 The commercial component of the MTP, located on a 14-acre portion of TMK (2) 3-6-005:007, continues to be a visitor destination that is based on a tropical agricultural theme.
 As in previous years, the facility integrates ongoing agricultural activities with daily tours, restaurants, gift shops, farm stands, and adventure tours.
-Surrounding the MTP is sugarcane stretching to the south and east and the diversified farming operations of Kumu Farms and Hawai'ian Taro to the west and north.
+Surrounding the MTP is sugarcane stretching to the south and east and the diversified farming operations of Kumu Farms and Hawaiian Taro to the west and north.
 The existing town of Waikapū, Census Designated Place population of 2,965 (Maui County Data Book, 2012), abuts the northern boundary.
 MTP facilities include a 9,389 square feet country store/gift shop and a 15,821 square feet restaurant/special events hall with seating for up to 500.
 There are also a number of smaller structures that serve as artist studios and gift shops.
 The most popular attraction at the MTP is a daily tram ride, which offers a guided tour of the abutting agricultural fields and tropical lagoon and gardens.
 The special events hall is popular for weddings, fund raising campaigns, parties and performances.
 In recent years the facility has attracted approximately 100,000 visitors per year.

-Kumu Farms and Hawai'ian Taro farm along the northern and western perimeter of the MTP.
-Kumu Farms specializes in organically grown fruits, vegetables and herbs and is well-known for its Moloka'i farm, which sells organic strawberry papayas throughout Hawai'i and on the U.S. Mainland.
-Hawai'ian Taro is owned by farmer and University of Hawai'i taro researcher Bobby Pahia.
-Hawai'ian Taro grows dry land taro, banana and sweet potato.
+Kumu Farms and Hoaloa Farms Hawaiian Taro farm along the northern and western perimeter of the MTP.
+Kumu Farms specializes in organically grown fruits, vegetables and herbs and is well-known for its Moloka'i farm, which sells organic strawberry papayas throughout Hawaiʻi and on the U.S. Mainland.
+Hoaloa Farms Hawaiian Taro is owned by farmer and University of Hawaiʻi taro researcher Bobby Pahia.
+Hawaiian Taro grows dry land taro, banana and sweet potato.
+Makani Olu Ranch is raising a herd of Texas Longhorn cattle and Beef and Bloom Black Angus cattle on the higher elevation agricultural lands.
+In July 2016 HC&S announced it will no longer lease WCT lands for agriculture.
+Kumu Farms, Hoaloa Farms, Makani Olu Ranch and Beef and Bloom will expand their production to these lands.
+These lands may also be leased to other viable farming operations.
 MTP owner, Mike Atherton, is raising a small herd of Texas Longhorn cattle on the mauka fields at the base of the West Maui Mountains.
 HC&S is leasing approximately 938 acres for sugarcane on parcels to the south and east.